← Back to Blog

 1. A Faulty Appliance

 This is the number one culprit.
 Kettles, washing machines, dishwashers, and tumble dryers are the usual suspects.
 Over time, heating elements degrade and allow a tiny bit of current to leak to earth.
-Your RCD picks it up and trips.
-The appliance might seem to work perfectly fine, but inside it's slowly breaking down — like a car that drives fine but has a slow oil leak.
+The appliance might seem to work perfectly fine, but inside it's slowly breaking down.

 2. Moisture in an Outdoor Socket

 If your RCD trips after heavy rain or when it's particularly damp, check your outdoor sockets, garden lights, or anything in an outbuilding.
-Water and electricity are not friends, and even a small amount of moisture in a connection can cause a trip.
+Water and electricity are not friends.

 3. A Worn-Out Immersion Heater or Shower Element

 Electric showers and immersion heaters work incredibly hard.
-The heating element sits in water all day, every day.
 Eventually the protective coating breaks down and water gets where it shouldn't.
 If your RCD trips when you use the shower or hot water, this is likely the cause.

 4. Old or Damaged Wiring

 If your home was wired before the 1990s and hasn't been rewired, the insulation on your cables may be deteriorating.
-It dries out, cracks, and allows current to leak.
-This is a more serious issue and one I'd always recommend getting checked with an EICR.
+This is a more serious issue — I'd always recommend getting it checked with an EICR.

 5. The RCD Itself

-Less common, but RCDs can become overly sensitive or develop faults as they age.
-If yours is more than 10-15 years old and trips for no apparent reason, it might be the unit itself rather than a fault on the circuit.
+RCDs can become overly sensitive or develop faults as they age.
+If yours is more than 10–15 years old and trips for no apparent reason, it might be the unit itself.

 What You Can Try Before Calling Me